 Acting Ombudsman An Acting Telecommunications Industry Ombudsman appointed under clause 15.2 of the Constitution .
-Board The Board of Directors with overall governance responsibility for the business, affairs and property of Telecommunications Industry Ombudsman Limited, as appointed under the Constitution.
+Board The Board of Directors with overall governance responsibility for the business, affairs, and property of Telecommunications Industry Ombudsman Limited, as appointed under the Constitution .
 Carrier A holder of a carrier licence granted under section 56 of the Telecommunications Act 1997 (Cth).
-Consumer A residential, small business or not-for-profit customer (or former customer) who is or was: (a) the account holder or end user of a telecommunications service; or (b) a person or company who a member claims is or was its Complaint A matter that is raised with us that remains unresolved after being raised by a consumer or occupier with a member.
+Consumer A residential, small business or not-for-profit customer (or a prospective or former customer) who: (a) is, was or intended to be the account holder, purchaser, or end user of a telecommunications service or telecommunications equipment; or (b) is a person or company who a member claims is or was its customer.
+Complaint A matter that is raised with us that remains unresolved after being raised by a consumer or occupier with a member .
 Constitution The Constitution of the Telecommunications Industry Ombudsman Ltd ACN 057 634 787.
-Credit management action Action by a member taken as a result of a consumer's or occupier's failure to pay account charges or fees, including: (a) any communication aimed at collecting disputed charges from a consumer; (b) debiting or attempting to debit an amount from a credit card or bank account;
+Credit management action Action by a member taken because of a consumer's or occupier's failure to pay disputed charges or fees, including: (a) any communication aimed at collecting disputed charges from a consumer; (b) debiting or attempting to debit an amount from a credit card or bank account; (c) suspending, restricting, or disconnecting a consumer's service;

-(c) suspending, restricting or disconnecting a consumer's service; (d) reporting or threatening to report information to a credit bureau; and (e) threatening or initiating legal proceedings.
-Decision A decision by the Ombudsman or authorised decision-maker as to the outcome of a complaint and any direction to a member to resolve the complaint.
-Government Benchmarks for Dispute Resolution The Benchmarks for Industry-based Customer Dispute Resolution, which provide standards for industry-based dispute resolution in Australia and New Zealand.
-Member Any person or entity who has membership of Telecommunications Industry Ombudsman Limited, including carriers and providers who have an ongoing obligation to comply with these Terms of Reference despite having ceased to be members.
+(d) reporting or threatening to report information to a credit bureau;and (e) threatening or initiating legal proceedings to recover a debt.
+Decision A decision by the Ombudsman or authorised decision-maker as to the outcome of a complaint and any direction to a member to resolve the complaint .
+Government Benchmarks for Dispute Resolution The Benchmarks for Industry-based Customer Dispute Resolution , which provide standards for industry based dispute resolution in Australia and New Zealand.
+Member Any person or entity who has membership of Telecommunications Industry Ombudsman Limited, including carriers and providers who have an ongoing obligation to comply with these Terms of Reference despite having ceased membership.
 Ombudsman The Telecommunications Industry Ombudsman as appointed under clause 15.1 of the Constitution of the Telecommunications Industry Ombudsman Limited.
 Occupier A person who occupies or owns a property.
 Property damage Property damage includes damage to: (a) the member's property; or (b) the occupier's property.
-Provider A person or entity involved in the supply of telecommunications services who: (a) has a customer relationship and telecommunications service contract with a consumer; or (b) is a wholesaler or any other intermediary in the telecommunications supply chain.
-Recommendation A proposed course of action suggested by us in order to facilitate the resolution of a complaint .
-Regulator A body that regulates the telecommunications industry and/or the supply of telecommunications goods and services, including the
+Provider A person or entity involved in the supply of telecommunications services who: (a) has a customer relationship and telecommunications service contract with a consumer ; or (b) is a wholesaler or any other intermediary in the telecommunications supply chain.
+Recommendation A proposed course of action suggested by us to facilitate the resolution of a complaint.
+Regulator A body that regulates the telecommunications industry and/or the supply of telecommunications goods and services, including the Australian

-Australian Communications and Media Authority, the Australian Competition and Consumer Commission, and the Office of Australian Information Commissioner.
-Small business or not- for-profit The consumer or occupier who operates a small business or not-for-profit that has the maximum number of full time employees a small business may have to be eligible for protection against unfair contract terms in the Australian Consumer Law.
+Communications and Media Authority, the Australian Competition and Consumer Commission, and the Office of the Australian Information Commissioner.
+Small business or not-for- profit Guidance on our small business and not-for-profit thresholds is available on our website.
 Telecommunications service A service that provides voice or data connectivity, including bundled and other telecommunications related services, but not including the triple zero (000) emergency service.
-A telecommunications service includes a fixed-line telephone, mobile or internet service.
+A telecommunications service includes a fixed-line telephone, mobile, or internet service.